hessam-kk/Car_Rent_System_ver_2.0/README.md

 An admin account is created by default.
 After logging in to the account, the application allows, depending on the type of account:

-ADMIN:
+# ADMIN:
-checking the list of cars
+	-checking the list of cars
-adding a car
+	-adding a car
-car fall asleep
+	-car fall asleep
-updating the car's data
+	-updating the car's data
-checking the list of users and their data checking account / vehicle history deletion of the account adding another administrator
+	-checking the list of users and their data
+	-checking account / vehicle history
+	-deletion of the account
+	-adding another administrator

-USER:
+# USER:
-rent a vehicle
+	-rent a vehicle
-update account details
+	-update account details
-checking account history
+	-checking account history
-account termination
+	-account termination

 Each action in the application will generate an entry in the logs.